Droogans/mysql_tutorial/getting_started/using_git.md

 If you skipped that video, please go back and watch the whole thing, unless you've had experience working with version control.
 I promise, those five minutes will go faster than you think.

 Now that you understand what git is, let's start using it.
-Head back to your PythonAnywhere consoles, and select a Bash console (under "Others").
-Before you can use git, you must understand some Bash.
+Head back to your PythonAnywhere consoles, and select a bash console (under "Others").
+Before you can use git, you must understand some bash.

-Bash
+bash
 ====

-Once your Bash console has finished loading, uou should see what's called prompt.
+Once your bash console has finished loading, you should see what's called a prompt.
 It'll look something like this:

     04:04 ~ $

-And a blinking cursor at the end, taunting you.
+It will have a blinking cursor at the end, taunting you with it's quiet, flashing presence.
 If you don't know what to do, this can be very intimidating.

 Here's a solid tip that works almost anywhere:

     04:04 ~ $ help
 	GNU bash, version 4.1.5(1)-release (x86_64-pc-linux-gnu)